aj-enns/ghcp-download-usage/README.md

 # ghcp-download-usage

 ## Overview
-This project provides an Azure Function (PowerShell) that downloads GitHub Copilot user adoption metrics and uploads the data to Azure Blob Storage.
+This project provides an Azure Automation Runbook (PowerShell) that downloads GitHub Copilot user adoption metrics and uploads the data to Azure Blob Storage.
 Infrastructure is managed using Bicep (IaC) files for secure, repeatable deployments.

 ## What It Does
 - Calls the GitHub Copilot API to retrieve user adoption metrics.